-Everyone is invited to bring a picnic dinner and enjoy the concert.
-Generations in Jazz will also be selling dinners, which must be preordered by Tuesday July 24th.
+Everyone is invited to bring a picnic dinner or buy dinner at the venue.
+Generations in Jazz will be selling dinners, which must be preordered by Tuesday July 24.
 Order forms will be available on audition day, July 22nd and Monday and Tuesday during the Workshop.

 The Combo performance schedule will be posted on our website by Wednesday afternoon so you can invite your family and friends.
 Combo teachers will award a $100 scholarship for next year’s workshop to an outstanding student from each combo, and these awards will be announced at the end of each combo performance.